MonolithOrchids/MinimalStyleCord/README.md

 ### Minimalist Theme for Discord
-For now, this theme is very simple and minimalist.
-It doesn’t change much, only the size of some bars and the removal of unnecessary elements from the screen.
+A very simple theme.
+It doesn’t make drastic changes, only the size of some bars, spaces, texts and the removal of unnecessary elements from the screen.
 It was mainly made for friends and personal use, so I don’t plan to add many changes beyond continuing to clean up the theme as much as possible.

 <img src="https://i.imgur.com/mZdFDvy.gif">